062 67303 | info@asireland.ie | Clonpet Tipperary

 5. Cultural Sensitivity and Inclusion

-➢ Challenge discriminatory practices, policies, or behaviours observed in supervision or
+Challenge discriminatory practices, policies, or behaviours observed in supervision or in organisational settings.

 6. Wellbeing and Safeguarding